Bot Protection

 Kinsta bot protection and custom WAF rules

-If you have custom WAF rules configured through Kinsta Support and are using bot protection, both layers will apply to incoming traffic.
+If you have custom WAF rules configured through Kinsta Support or rules set up in Always Allow, both custom rules and bot protection rules will apply to incoming traffic.
 In most cases, Kinsta’s managed rules are evaluated first.
 If a request matches one of these rules (allow, block, or challenge), that action is applied.
 If not, your custom rules are then evaluated and may still allow or block the request.
 If a custom rule is configured to run before Kinsta’s rules, it can override them.
 For example, a rule that allows all traffic and bypasses the WAF would prevent Kinsta’s bot protection and managed rules from being applied.
-If you need more information about the custom WAF rules applied to your site, please contact our Support Team.
+If you need more information about the custom WAF rules applied to your site or would like to customize your rules and exceptions, please contact our Support Team.

 Change the bot protection level